Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 ### Existing work

-Following the success of CrossRef DOI for identifying publications, some researchers have advocated the use of persistent identifiers to research data as a long-term solution to addressing data mention detection and disambiguation [@10.5334/dsj-2019-009].
+Following the success of CrossRef DOI for identifying publications, some researchers have advocated for the use of persistent identifiers to research datasets as a long-term solution to addressing data mention detection and disambiguation [@10.5334/dsj-2019-009].
 However, in view of the slow adoption and usage of PID for data citations, recent works are exploring methods for detecting and linking informal data mentions from article full-texts.
 Similarly to softare mentions, as data citations are inconsistent, vague, incomplete and indirect [@10.1087/20110204], detecting information data citations must rely on NLP techniques, and more particularly on the accurate and robust modern machine learning techniques.

 ... using GROBID [@10.1002/pra2.614]... (however here dataset and model not shared)